I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

 Don’t let this put you off.
 No matter what business you’ll end up running, you can’t run away from problems and competition.
 It is the parts and parcels of running your own business.

 My monetary gains were more than the troubles it caused me.
-Also, I do get happy guests that leaves me with very nice comments and reviews that just tugs on the heartstrings:
+Also, I do get happy guests that leaves me with very kind comments and reviews that tugs on the heartstrings:

 “Helmi is an excellent host, he welcomes you and gives you a detailed intro to the apartment and the surrounding area.
 Being able to buy a SIM card from him helped so much with using Grab and definitely made our travel so much easier.
 The detailed instructions made it very easy to find the apartment and have a look around the local area.
 The guidebook he has left with 5-10MYR journeys and 20+MYR journeys was also very helpful.
 The view of the KL tower at night was fantastic and the open space around the apartment block also allowed for an excellent view of an incoming thunderstorm with the clouds of rain moving in and a great view of the lightening.
 The train noise didn’t even bother us, to be fair you can hear it but I’ve heard a lot louder in hotels or other air bnbs, there are no horn noises just the noise of the tracks and train acceleration… But nothing to wake you or disturb a light sleeper!
 The apartment is well equipped and has everything you would need.
 Highly recommended and would definitely return if in KL again.”